 You can guess that Minifree focuses on the freedom.
-It provides secure and privacy-respcting computers that come with Libreboot instead of BIOS or UEFI.
+It provides secure and privacy-respecting computers that come with Libreboot instead of BIOS or UEFI.

-Minifree devices are certified by Free Software Foundation which means that you can be sure that your computer adhere to guidelines and principals of Free and Open Source Software.
+Minifree devices are certified by the Free Software Foundation, which means that you can be sure that their computers adhere to the guidelines and principals of Free and Open Source Software.

-Unlike many other Linux laptops vendors on this list, computers from Minifree are not super-expensive.
+Unlike many other Linux laptop vendors on this list, computers from Minifree are not super-expensive.
 You can get a Libreboot Linux laptop running Trisquel GNU/Linux from 200 euro.

 If you care to run only 100% free software like Richard Stallman, Minifree is for you.